sankita15/git-tutorial/SetUp_Info/Git_SetUp.md

 * I went to github and created a new private repository in my personal github account.

-* As I already have a gap account set up in my global gitconfig so I set up local git config specific to this repository.
+* As I already have a company account set up in my global gitconfig so I set up local git config specific to this repository.

 * Enter the command - ```git config user.name "ankita sri"```